arman-borkhani/arman-borkhani/README.md

 ### Hi there 👋
-I'm a Front-End web developer with 3 years of experience in developing responsive web applications, proficient in HTML, CSS, and JavaScript, and have experience working with the Vue.js framework.
+Experienced Frontend Developer with 3 years of expertise in developing user-friendly, adaptive, and responsive websites. proficient in HTML, CSS, JavaScript, Vue.js, and WordPress theme development.

 Making CSS drawings and sharing them on my [CodePen account](https://codepen.io/armanb) is a great pleasure for me.
 Recently I have created a project called [Single DIV](https://github.com/arman-borkhani/single-div) and I am trying to make CSS drawings with just a single div element